DrMom161/urlshortener-nodejs/README.md

     > npm install
 4. Start web server with this code

-5. Open site in your browser
+5. Use your front-end with this api (example, https://github.com/DrMom161/urlshortener-angular-part)

 ##Usage##